Martinjoh1/Ticket-Maker/README.md

 ### Hardware Design
-- List the hardware components you'll be using, and how they interact.

 * Inateck Barcode Scanner: scans the unique barcode generated on the physical ticket to check if ticket is valid
-* Brother QL-700 Label Printer: prints the physical ticket when ready
+* Brother QL-700 Label Printer: prints the physical ticket when ready in a smaller dimension
+* Berea Follow Me Black and White Printer: prints the physical ticket when ready on letter size paper
 * Raspberry Pi: acts as the central sytem to which the scanner and printer will be hooked. this also executes the ticket program

 - This is how to set up the Raspberry Pi